-- Approximately one in 3,500 to 8,900 males is affected by the full mutation of the FMR1 gene, and about one in 1,000 males has the premutation form of the FMR1 gene; about one in 250 to 500 females in the general population has the permutation while about one in 4,000 females is affected by the full mutation (these are estimates only).
+- Approximately one in 3,600 to 4,000 males is affected by the full mutation of the FMR1 gene, and about one in 468 males has the premutation form of the FMR1 gene; about one in 151 females in the general population has the premutation while about one in 4,000 to 6,000 females is affected by the full mutation (these are estimates only).

 - The Fragile X gene is only carried on an X chromosome; both males and females may transmit a Fragile X (FMR1) gene on their X chromosome so either a man or a woman may be a carrier.

 - Medication therapy may only help certain individuals with certain severe problems and should be prescribed only by the patients' doctors; there is no medication that can cure Fragile X syndrome.